 - Just give baby a little bowl (I love these suction ones!) and let him get messy with his hands!

-Spread onto toast fingers, whole grain pancakes, or waffles
+- Spread onto toast fingers, whole grain pancakes, or waffles

-- Stirred into oatmeal
+- Stirred into oatmeal or other porridges

-Made into chia pudding or overnight oats
+- Made into overnight oats or chia pudding

-Mixed into canned tuna or shredded chicken for tuna or chicken salad
+- Mixed into canned tuna or shredded chicken for tuna or chicken salad

 - Made into a dip, such as tzatziki sauce

-Frozen into little yogurt 'drops' - just dollop onto parchment, freeze, and store in a freezer bag.
+- Frozen into little yogurt 'drops' - just dollop onto parchment, freeze, and store in a freezer bag.

 - Blended into a smoothie